 The Centers for Diseases Control and Prevention has also updated its recommendations for vaccinated individuals, stating that vaccinated people can now safely gather indoors with other vaccinated people and with unvaccinated people from a single household.

 These changes will affect many industries, but perhaps none so much as the hospitality industry—particularly food service.
 Many restaurants operate on a thin profit margin and rely on customers gathering inside their buildings and eating together—two activities which were severely restricted as a result of the COVID-19 pandemic.
-Now, many states are encouraging restaurants to open to full capacity, which means individual businesses will need to determine their own comfort level with practices such as social distancing and mask wearing.
+Now, many states are releasing new guidance and are encouraging restaurants to open to full capacity, which means individual businesses will need to determine their own comfort level with practices such as social distancing and mask wearing.

 The CDC has released a list of guidelines for restaurants and bars to limit the spread of COVID-19, including: